[updated 8/11/2023]

 A long time ago, in an office far, far away, a novel called Dead Mech was begun…

 Okay, it was 2008, so not that log ago.
-And the office is in downtown Asheville, or was, which is only a ten minute drive from my house.
+And the office is in downtown Asheville, or was, which is only a twenty-five minute drive from my house.
 I was being hyperbolic with that opening sentence.
 I was going for an attention grabber.
 Did it grab ya?
 Did it grab your attention?

 When I first wrote Z-Burbia, I expected it to be a completely separate world from the zombie apocalypse that is already history in Dead Mech.
 Z-Burbia was a series that should never have been able to fit with the narrative presented in Dead Mech.
 From what was told in DM, the zombies came about in totally different ways.
 The histories didn’t match.

 Except I noticed a nice nugget of storytelling that allowed them to match.
-Or specifically allowed them not to match and yet fight together perfectly.
+Or specifically allowed them not to match and yet fit together perfectly.
 You see, the prologue in DM makes it very clear that history has been tampered with.
 That the “truth” is relative and solely controlled by those that tell it.
 What should be a solid background to how the zombie apocalypse happened, quickly becomes propaganda when the reader realizes that maybe, just maybe, what they have been told isn’t exactly how it went down.

 I also noticed I had a way to incorporate that misdirection in the Z-Burbia series.
 By the third book, it becomes very apparent that the survivors in Asheville, NC are part of something way bigger than their little mountain valley.
 It becomes obvious that major players are moving pieces on a board that the Stanfords and everyone else didn’t even know they were on.